 Kite’s Nest is a part of a network of educators and organizers working to transform and strengthen the experience of children and teenagers growing up in Hudson, and working towards social justice, food security, race equity, and youth empowerment.
 We offer workshops in partnership with a number of organizations and institutions, and we help to coordinate a monthly collaborative of local youth organizations, facilitating regular discussions about our shared missions and challenges.
 We are part of a consortium of community groups in Hudson working towards a shared mission of social justice and race equity, and a city-wide alliance of local agencies called ““Hudson for All: A Coalition for Racial and Economic Equity in the City of Hudson”.
 We hope to broaden the community-wide conversation about education in Hudson to include important learning experiences and opportunities outside of traditional school environments, and to include a wide range of literacies, skills, and learning styles.
 You can learn more about our community partners here.

 We know that the best way to teach children and teenagers principles of mutual aid, self-direction, and communication are to model these principles as an adult community of teachers and learners.
 We work to support the educators teaching at Kite’s Nest, adult practitioners in our community, and the parents and families of the children we work with.

 Kite’s Nest is a registered 501(c)3 non-profit organization.
-Your donations to the Kite’s Nest are 100% tax-deductible.
+Your donations to Kite’s Nest are 100% tax deductible.